 Are you unsure why you are struggling to secure education interviews?

-Sit back and read the mistakes job seekers make when creating their resume below.
+Please sit back and read the mistakes job seekers make when creating their resumes.
 Also, read 13 academic CV curriculum vitae writing tips to fast-track your job application.

 #1 STOP using resume templates or builders

-A Microsoft Word template may be suitable for a high school student, who is searching for their first job.
+A Microsoft Word template may be suitable for a high school student searching for their first job.
 A bland template is not appropriate for a professional to use, particularly a teacher.

 Teachers must be able to demonstrate creativity and outside-the-box thinking.
 By simply defaulting to a basic template, you will automatically lose points with the reader.